 All children from years 1 to 6 will be taught a dedicated Science lesson on a weekly basis.
 Planning is completed as a shared process between the teachers in each group.
 It is each teacher's responsibility to ensure that all objectives and working-scientifically skills are being taught both thoroughly and regularly as part of their good practice, quality first teaching and learning over time.
 Science is kept as practical as possible, allowing children to have first-hand experience to explore for themselves thus stimulating their curiosity.
 Science teaching in the school is about children developing skills, knowledge and independence when investigating practically.
-To help ensure coverage, teachers use Kent Science Scheme to draw out and pick the activities that they believe will best support the learning of their class.
-The Kent Science Scheme has been adapted and is supported by specific resources from Twinkl to ensure full coverage of the National Curriculum.
+To help ensure coverage, teachers use Kapow to draw out and pick the activities that they believe will best support the learning of their class.
 Children learn how to think scientifically and draw on the full range of 'working scientifically' methods throughout their time in each year group in a progressive manner.
 Each planning unit must include, where appropriate and possible, the completion of a full investigation.